Quick Guide to Fixing Computer Hardware

 Disk Problems -- All Disks

 Messing with faulty disk hardware is not worth your time.
 The sole exception is if you've failed to back up your data.
 Then -- assuming your data is important to you -- you've put yourself into a pickle.
+We'll try to help you get your data back in this section, but success can not be guaranteed.

 So the lessons here are:

-==> The best insurance against disk failure -- by far -- is good backups!
+==> The best insurance against disk drive hardware failure -- by far -- is good backups!

 ==> Be sure to back up both (1) your data and (2) the operating system and your applications